PzGrenBtl-402/PzGrenBtl402/README.md

 ### A3

 - More durable buildings (can take more damage)
-- Make CRRCs more agile
+- Add modification of CRRCs that is more agile

 ### General